Hudrolax/telegram_formatter/docs/architecture.md

 1. API accepts Markdown text.
 2. Text is sanitized (control characters removed).
+3. Embedded valid JSON (outside code spans/blocks) is converted into fenced code blocks with pretty formatting.
-3. Markdown is converted to Telegram HTML and sanitized to allowed tags/attributes.
+4. Markdown is converted to Telegram HTML and sanitized to allowed tags/attributes.
-4. Result is split into multiple message parts if it exceeds the configured length (by Telegram's entity-parsed length), keeping code blocks intact when possible.
+5. Result is split into multiple message parts if it exceeds the configured length (by Telegram's entity-parsed length), keeping code blocks intact when possible.
-5. API returns an array of message objects `{ "text": "..." }`.
+6. API returns an array of message objects `{ "text": "..." }`.

 ## Development & Deployment